-AH 213 - Introduction to Medical Insurance
+AH 213 - Introduction to Medical Insurance 3:3:0

-Provides an overview of insurance programs at commercial, state and federal levels along with third-party billing techniques, costcontainment strategies, claims developing and processing, and diagnosis and procedure coding systems.
+Provides an overview of insurance programs at commercial, state and federal levels along with third-party billing techniques, cost-containment strategies, claims developing and processing, and diagnosis and procedure coding systems.
 Additional topics include legal issues, resources, managed care contracting, fee schedules and electronic data systems.
-Prerequisite: BIOL 105 with a grade of C or higher.
+Prerequisite: BIOL 105.

+Anthropology

-Anthropology 1 ANTH 101 - Introduction to Anthropology Provides a holistic approach to the study of humankind over time and space that includes both the biological and cultural aspects of human beings.
+ANTH 101 - Introduction to Anthropology

+Provides a holistic approach to the study of humankind over time and space that includes both the biological and cultural aspects of human beings.
 This course addresses human evolution, physical anthropology, archaeology, paleoanthropology, primatology, and the significant role that language plays in the understanding of culture.
 This course also involves comparing and contrasting individual cultures.
+(Core B)(D)

-(Core B)(D) 3:3:0 ANTH 201 - Social Anthropology Broad, general introduction to social/cultural anthropology, the purpose of which is to acquaint the student with what anthropology is, what anthropologists do and why; to familiarize the student with the outlines of the history of anthropology; the concepts and tools of the discipline; its investigatory procedures, theoretical positions, subject matter, aims and achievements.
-(Core B) 3:3:0 ANTH 205 - Cultures of the World Explores human cultural diversity throughout the world, focusing on the question of what it means to be human.
+ANTH 201 - Social Anthropology

+Broad, general introduction to social/cultural anthropology, the purpose of which is to acquaint the student with what anthropology is, what anthropologists do and why; to familiarize the student with the outlines of the history of anthropology; the concepts and tools of the discipline; its investigatory procedures, theoretical positions, subject matter, aims and achievements.
+(Core B)

+ANTH 205 - Cultures of the World

+Explores human cultural diversity throughout the world, focusing on the question of what it means to be human.
 This course surveys selected cultures that include bands, tribes, chiefdoms, and states and examines their similarities and differences within the context of economic, political, and social structures.
+(Core B)(D)

-(Core B)(D) 3:3:0 ANTH 210 - North American Indian Cultures General survey course focusing on the traditions, beliefs, social structure and ecology of Native American people from their earliest migrations to North America to the present.
+ANTH 210 - North American Indian Cultures 3:3:0

+General survey course focusing on the traditions, beliefs, social structure and ecology of Native American people from their earliest migrations to North America to the present.
 The forces of social change and acculturation are examined, and the impact of European contact is stressed.
+(D)

-(D) ANTH 215 - Physical Anthropology 3:3:0 General introduction to physical and biological anthropology designed to provide the student with a broad knowledge of human evolutionary biology.
+ANTH 215 - Physical Anthropology

+General introduction to physical and biological anthropology designed to provide the student with a broad knowledge of human evolutionary biology.
 The historical development of physical anthropology and the evolution of the human vertebrate form are examined.
 Special emphasis is placed on paleoanthropology, population genetics, demography, sociobiology, osteology, primatology and modern human variation.

-ANTH 220 - Introduction to Archaeology Examines the development of archaeology as a science.
+ANTH 220 - Introduction to Archaeology

+Examines the development of archaeology as a science.
 This course emphasizes various methods of archaeological investigation, chronological placement, excavation procedures, and review of extinct cultures in the Old and New Worlds.

-3:3:0 Arabic 1
+Arabic

-ARAB 101 - Elementary Arabic I Covers the fundamentals of Arabic grammar.
+ARAB 101 - Elementary Arabic I

+Covers the fundamentals of Arabic grammar.
 This course addresses drill-in structure, pronunciation, and the development of vocabulary.
 Aural-oral and reading skills are introduced.
 Prerequisite: Eligibility for enrollment into ENGL 101.
+(Core A)

-(Core A) ARAB 102 - Elementary Arabic II Continuation of ARAB 101 with increased emphasis on speaking and writing.
+ARAB 102 - Elementary Arabic II

+Continuation of ARAB 101 with increased emphasis on speaking and writing.
 Prerequisite: ARAB 101 with a grade of C or higher.
 (Core A)